musahaydar/Spotify-Data-Exporter/README.md

 This project primarily relies on the [Spotipy](spotipy.readthedocs.io) library to make calls to the Spotify WebAPI.
 - Install requirments with `pip install -r requirements.txt`
-- Create Spotify Developer App with callback `https://localhost:8000/callback/`
+- Create Spotify Developer App with redirect URI `https://localhost:8000/callback/`
 - Add `client_id` and `client_secret` to `config.py`

 ## Usage